letisiapangataa/letisiapangataa.github.io/_pages/kids-holiday-program.md

 I was creatively inspired by my Kids Holiday Program that I've grown actively intrigued by the idea of implementing creativity and science together to improve the educational experience of young and mature learners.

 My Kids Holiday Program was an extensive course program, designed and developed to assist the primary teacher in charge.
-In particular, this Kids Holiday Program focused on HTML5 Game development using the <u><a href="https://phaser.io/" target="_blank">HTML5 Phaser framework</a></u>.
+In specific, this Kids Holiday Program focused on HTML5 Game development using the <u><a href="https://phaser.io/" target="_blank">HTML5 Phaser framework</a></u>.

 ---------------